ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Therefore, "admin" and "user" scope entries can unambiguously coexist in the same 'scope' claim and Authorization Request/Response parameter, and can be easily distinguished by checking the least significant bit of the Tperm integer.

-In turn, this would mean rephrasing the AIF data model, the Toid/Tperm media-type parameters and the ACE scope semantics integer defined in this document, in order to denote the certain presence of "admin" scope entries and the optional additional presence of "user" scope entries, within a same scope claim/parameter.
+In turn, this would require to accordingly revise the scope format and the ACE scope semantics integer defined in this document, in order to denote the certain presence of "admin" scope entries and the optional additional presence of "user" scope entries, within a same scope claim/parameter.

 \]